Nathan Donovan | Director

 Kristel’s clients have included:

-- Charities and not for profits large and small, including public benevolent institutions, churches and parachurch organisations, schools, child care centres, aged care facilities, retirement villages, cultural and environmental charities;
+- Charities, and not for profits including public benevolent institutions, churches and parachurch organisations, schools, child care centres, aged care facilities, retirement villages, cultural and environmental charities;

 - Businesses, from large corporations to small business owners; and

-Kristel has extensive experience advising on governance matters within charitable organisations, and assisting clients in their dealings with the ACNC, ATO, ACECQA, Non-State Schools Accreditation Board, Queensland Independent Schools Block Grant Authority and various other stakeholders.
+Kristel has extensive experience advising on governance matters and assisting educational institutions in their dealings with the ACNC, ATO, ACECQA, Non-State Schools Accreditation Board, Queensland Independent Schools Block Grant Authority and various other stakeholders.

 Recent Experience